Witi Ihimaera: Return to writing: 1980s and 1990s

-In 1996 he published Nights in the Gardens of Spain, a semi-autobiographical novel about a man coming out.
+In 1996, he published Nights in the Gardens of Spain, a semi-autobiographical novel about a man coming out.
 Like Ihimaera, the main character was married with two daughters, but unlike Ihimaera the main character was Pākehā (European).
 Ihimaera had accepted his sexuality in 1984 and began the work, but out of sensitivity to his daughters, did not finish or publish it then.
 The novel was described by scholar Roger Robinson as featuring "conflict, growth and reconciliation, with subplots heroic, political and tragic".
 Robinson said it was "no small achievement to take this material off the grubby walls of public toilets, free it from sleaze, write it with vivid passion and through it affirm and celebrate a way of life of which most of us know almost nothing".
 In a review for The Dominion Post, Gavin McLean described it as Ihimaera's best book to date, and noted that much of the book's impact came from the intensity of the main character's relationship with his parents and his "desperate need to do better by his children"; "Unlike characters in many similar novels, coming out does not mean discarding all one's past."
 In 2010, it was adapted into the film Kawa by director Katie Wolfe.
 The central character was changed from Pākehā to Māori businessman Kawa, played by Calvin Tuteao.
 In an article in The Sunday Star Times, Ihimaera was quoted as saying the change "was quite a shock to me because I had always tried to hide, to say 'this is a book that could be about "everyman", this is not a specific story'.
 So [the film] is now actually nearer to the truth than I would like to admit."
 After the publication of the novel, Ihimaera and his wife remained married, but no longer lived together.

-A decade after his anthology Into the World of Light (1982), Ihimaera edited the five-volume bilingual anthology of Māori writing, Te Ao Maramara ("the world of light"), published between 1992 to 1996.
+A decade after his anthology Into the World of Light (1982), Ihimaera edited the five-volume bilingual anthology of Māori writing, Te Ao Marama ("the world of light"), published between 1992 and 1996.
 It represented the most comprehensive collection of writing by Māori writers that had been published at that time.
 In 1997 he published The Dream Swimmer, a sequel to his 1986 novel The Matriarch.
 That same year, Mataora, The Living Face: Contemporary Māori Artists, which he co-edited with Sandy Adsett and Cliff Whiting, received the Montana Award for Illustrative Arts at the Montana New Zealand Book Awards.
 His poem "O numi tutelar" was recited at the dawn opening of the British Museum's long-awaited 'Maori' Exhibition in 1998.